jssimporter/JSSImporter/README.md

 Installation
 =================

-INSTALL THE AUTOPKG TOOLS (and recipes) FIRST!
+INSTALL THE MOST CURRENT AUTOPKG TOOLS (and recipes) FIRST!
 (Sorry to yell.)
 Then use the releases tab, to the right above, to download a package that will install the latest release version for you.

 Comments/Questions/Ideas
 =================